 Finally, any "ambiguity" in a suspect's silence could be minimized by suitably framed admonitions.
 For example, a suspect might be advised, as suggested earlier, that the interview provides him with an opportunity to present any information that would establish his innocence, and that his failure to present such information will reflect poorly on the credibility of any exculpatory story he might offer later on.
 A suspect's failure to say anything in his defense following such advice would suggest that he had nothing to say.
 In such circumstances, "a failure to explain would point to an inability to explain."
-186
+185/

-As discussed earlier (pp. 83, 109 supra), some simple changes in the warnings policy should be sufficient to get around the problem with using pre-trial silence for impeachment under the rule of Doyle v.
+As discussed earlier (pp. 79, 109-10 supra), some simple changes in the warnings policy should be sufficient to get around the problem with using pre-trial silence for impeachment under the rule of Doyle v.
 Ohio.
 A problem might remain in federal proceedings under the Supreme Court's decision in United States v.
 Hale, which barred the admission of a defendant's silence following the receipt of Miranda warnings as an evidentiary matter.
 However, that decision was partially based on the same considerations as Doyle v.
 Ohio, and the Court might be willing to reconsider or distinguish it under a revised warnings policy.
-187
+186/

 A final issue that would be ripe for reconsideration following a general abrogation of Miranda would be the use of pre-trial silence as evidence in chief.
 If the removal of Doyle v.
 Ohio did make pre-trial silence freely admissible to impeach a defendant's trial testimony, there would be strong policy arguments for admitting such silence in cases in which the defendant does not take the stand as well: First, a rule admitting pre-trial silence when the defendant takes the stand but not otherwise would create a perverse incentive to refrain from testifying.
 Since the defendant -- whether innocent or guilty -- is normally the person who knows the most about the truth of the charges against him, it is desirable to have him available for examination at trial, and detrimental to the discovery of truth if evidentiary rules are so devised as to discourage him from taking the stand.
-Second, admitting a defendant's pre-trial silence "for impeachment" but not as "evidence in chief" would make the admissibility of such silence depend on an artificial distinction that has no relationship to its probative value, since a defendant's silence before trial may cast doubt on the credibility of a defense presented through the testimony of other witnesses to the same degree as a defense presented through his own testimony.
-188
+Second, admitting a defendant's pre-trial silence

-186Adamson v.
-California , 332 U.S. 46, 56 (1947).
-See generally pp. 23, 33-34 supra.
+185/ Adamson v.
+California, 332 U.S. 46, 56 (1947).
+See generally pp. 21, 30-32 supra.

-187See note 129 supra.
+186/ See note 128 supra.